 The Meditation for Grief Group program is in progress and therefore closed for now.
 You can purchase Content Only Access by clicking on the Enroll Now button, or sign up for a Free Sample of what Meditation for Grief has to offer!
 We will also notify you when the next group opens for registration.

 Along-side other like minded people, you will learn how to cope with the pain of loss and eventually re-engage with the "new normal" of life after loss.
 Mindfully attending to your loss is not about denying your pain.
 It is an opportunity to create the space in your heart and life to be present and nurture yourself no matter what arises.

-This program provides relief and insight into the physical, emotional, and spiritual experience of grief.
+The self-paced portion of the program provides relief and insight into the physical, emotional, and spiritual experience of grief.
 The meditation and journaling practices will help you emerge on the other

 side of loss with a new appreciation for life, stronger spiritual

 insight, and a deeper connection to yourself and others.
 This is known

 Share Your Experience With Others, And Receive Support from Heather

 If you sign up for the 8 Week Group Program, you will meet via 8 video conference sessions, plus receive the self-paced video instructions featuring Heather Stang, guided meditations for grief, plus writing prompts.
 You will also be provided access to the members-only Facebook group, and can interact with your peers and group leader in the comment section of each lesson.

 No Experience Necessary